stone-payments/stoneco-guidelines/frontend/emberjs/README.md

 ## Testing

+_NOTE:_ This chapter covers exclusively Ember ways of testing.
+There's a broad greater set of best practises on the particular [Testing & QA](../../qa_testing) section of the guide.

 ### Framework

-[QUnit](http://qunitjs.com/) is the default testing framework for Ember and should be used with [ember-qunit](https://github.com/emberjs/ember-qunit) Ember Addon.
+[QUnit](http://qunitjs.com/) is the default testing framework for Ember and should be used along with [ember-qunit](https://github.com/emberjs/ember-qunit) Ember Addon that provides helpers for testing on this framework.

 ### File organization